 The end of the line for Charter Hospital

 Charter Behavioral Health’s decline was rapid.
 It filed for Chapter 11 bankruptcy in February 2000 and closed 33 hospitals.
-By late May, it had sold or closed all of its remaining hospitals.
+By late May, it had sold or closed all of its remaining hospitals, ending a 31-year run.

 Additionally, it settled numerous multi-million dollar lawsuits for filing false claims for psychiatric treatment.
 Many of its former facilities still exist under other ownership.
 But Charter’s empire of 100 hospitals is only a memory today.